hgcl/clara-le/pages/posts/city-kids-going-cottagecore.md

 - Getting into pottery
 - Learning more about plants and animals (especially the local ones)

-Well, we'll see if reality holds up to these projections.
+Well, we'll see if reality holds up to these projections. {end-key}

 [^1]: Writing it down make it feel so _real_, oh my.
 [^2]: We are lucky enough to have Robin's grandma sheltering us, as her house is big enough, and her heart even bigger.